gm1wkr/cc_python_project/README.md

 - Allow the user to search for a destination by city name, region, or continent
 </blockquote>

+In addition to the above, I also included the ability for the user to create 'Notes' to annotate travel destinations before, during or after their trip.

+During this project I also took the oppertunity to become more fluent with CSS3.

 ## The Stack

+The brief required a full stack application written using Python and the Flask framework and Jinja2 Templates.
+The database is PostgreSQL connected to python with the psycopg2 library.
 <br>
 <br>
 <div align="center" style="background-color: #ddd">